 We cooperate and exchange stock with breeders who compete in the most prestigious exhibitions, including Westminster, the most prestigious of all.
 We have bloodlines that in the past have beat Westminster invitationalists multiple times in regional competitions.

-All our pups come with customary shots and wormings, AKC papers, towel with mom’s scent, first food supply and, maybe more importantly, with a lifelong support systemthat includes unlimited coaching as well as a rather unique lifelong (!) genetic warranty on all hereditary diseases and disorders.
+All our pups come with customary shots and wormings, generally two full sets, AKC papers, first food supply and, maybe more importantly, with a lifelong support system that includes unlimited coaching as well as a rather unique lifelong (!) genetic warranty on all hereditary diseases and disorders, meaning that we will pay up to the purchase price of your puppy towards your vet bills for hereditary issues we could and should have prevented.

 Our puppies leave paper-trained/partially housebroken and have been introduced to an open crate in which they sleep with their mom and their litter mates.

-All our parents are health screened for eyes, hips, knees and ears, however, we go way beyond that and do not solely rely on health tests in the selection of our breeding pairs as you may have already found out on our Breeding Philosophy page because all commonly performed tests have serious limitations as I explained in that section of this site which should however not serve as an excuse for some to completely dismiss testing altogether.
+All our parents are health screened for eyes, hips, knees and ears, however, we go way beyond that and do not solely rely on health tests in the selection of our breeding pairs as you may have already found out on our Breeding Philosophy page because all commonly performed tests have serious limitations as they are not genetic tests as I explained in that section of this site which should however not serve as an excuse for some to completely dismiss testing altogether, but makes monitoring the lineages over generations that much more important.

 In light of the confusion with our previous discount system for families and other preferred clients, our pricing for pups born after April 1st of 2021 has changed.
 We guarantee that you will not find comparable quality at a cheaper price.
 The only discounts given will be a 10% discount for returning clients.